 - 100% Plant-Derived Squalane oil

 - Your skin will be quite sensitive and be prone to UVA and UVB rays for a while so be sure to use a sunscreen with a high SPF.
 A great one is the Neutrogena Clear Skin Sunscreen Lotion or my personal favourite the La Roche Posay Anthelios Invisible Balm

 - When derma rolling, try to do it when you do not have much to do the next day.
 You should not put any makeup on for 24 hours, although, a tinted moisturiser should be fine if you wish to cover any redness

 - Try not to sleep with your face on the pillow on the night of derma rolling, you don’t want to clog your skin with any impurities from your pillow whilst it is healing

-If you are thinking of trying out derma rolling I really hope you found this helpful and if you have tried it then I would love to know what your holy grail products are.
+If you are thinking of trying out derma rolling I really hope you found this helpful.
+If you have tried it then I would love to know what your holy grail products are.
 Check out my 2018 skincare favourites here.